pawamoy/shellman/README.rst

 Write doc in your shell scripts.

-Shellman is a Python script that read files, search for special comment lines (documentation) and output formatted documentation as text, markdown or man page.
+Shellman is a Python package that read files, search for special comment lines (documentation) and output formatted documentation as text, markdown or man page.

 License
 =======